-Your client communication should also some "call to action."
+Your client communication should also include some “call to action.”
 For example, you could include the following: Please advise us if you are investing in any cryptoassets or whether you have taxable or sales transactions or exchanges using virtual assets.

 Download CAMICO’s suggested and simple way to warn your client base about crypto risk with a client notification letter.
 Click on the link to download the sample template:

 - Get educated and stay current on the rules and risks associated with virtual and other cryptographic assets even if you refer the client to a specialist outside the firm.
 Risks will likely continue to escalate as new virtual investment opportunities arise.
 For example, you may have a client who has invested in NFTs.
 These are unique cryptographic assets (tokens), like a one-of-a-kind baseball card and can be anything digital such as drawings, music, and digital art.
 Understanding what a NFT is, how NFTs work, what sort of software tracking is available for recording the sales and purchases of NFTs, are just a few of the uncertainties CPAs need to address if they have clients entering into this new cryptoasset community.